zxdong262/zxdong262/README.md

 ## 🚀 About Me

-I'm a passionate developer focused on building software and contributing to open source projects.
+I'm a new developer focused on building software and contributing to open source projects.

 ## 📊 GitHub Stats